1712n/wall-e/src/prompt/markdown/generate_worker.md

 - Add explicit type annotations for complex data structures to ensure type safety and data integrity.
 - Generate minified code that uses descriptive variable names.

 **Critical:** Place the generated code in `<generated_code>` tags.
-Only minified plain TypeScript code should be inside these tags.
+Only plain TypeScript code should be inside these tags.
 Do not add markdown backticks or any other formatting.